-Cheese - cut in to bite size pieces.
+Cheese – cut into bite-size pieces.
 I like Gouda, cheddar, Swiss, manchego or whatever I have available.

-Pepperoni (or salami, ham, prosciutto, whatever is your preference) cut or folded into bite size pieces
+Pepperoni (or salami, ham, prosciutto, whatever is your preference) cut or folded into bite-size pieces

-Sundried tomatoes - cut into bit size pieces
+Sundried tomatoes – cut into bite-size pieces

 Toothpicks – 20-30, based on how many pieces you want/ need to serve

 Directions Start by making an assembly line.
 Get all the ingredients prepared and out on a plate in front of you.
-Then slice the olives in half long ways.
+Then slice the olives in half longways.
 Place one half of the olive on the toothpick then layer on 1 meat and 1 cheese and a piece of sundried tomato then finish with the other side of the olive.
 If I’m using a variety of meats and cheese I like to mix it up, making different flavor combinations.
 To finish, sometimes I will add a drizzle of olive oil and balsamic over the top.
-This step it totally optional, these skewers taste great with or without the drizzle.
+This step is totally optional, these skewers taste great with or without the drizzle.

 Note – I would plan for guests to eat at least 3-4 olive skewers each.
 Plan on a few more if you’re only serving 1 or 2 appetizers.